ivpdd1/ButtonToPoly/README.md

 https://playit.gg/

 VIVIVIVIVIVIVIVIVIVIVIVIVIVIVIVIVIVIV\
-VIVIVIVIVI~ TUTORIAL ~VIVIVIVIVIV\
+VIVIVIVIVI~ TUTORIAL ~VIVIVIVIVIVIV\
 VIVIVIVIVIVIVIVIVIVIVIVIVIVIVIVIVIVIV

-Connect via breadboard(or just solder)
+Connect via breadboard(or just solder)\
 Rasberry pi pico GP6---->Arduino button(any pin)
 Rasberry pi pico GND---->Arduino button(any pin)

 Connect to the pc(Rasberry pi pico---->Wire---->pc)\
 Drop the uf2 file of circuitpython to your pico, it should reboot\
 Open "lib" folder in explorer\
-Drag adafruit_hid and adafruit_ticks.mpy from libraries bundle\
+Drag adafruit_hid and adafruit_ticks.mpy from libraries bundle

 Open code.py in rasberry pi pico and paste this: